Reflexology for Orthopedic Conditions

 Reflexology and Massage

-Several women from her church visited her daily to provide company and to massage both of her feet, ankles and legs.
-Within four to five weeks, this patient was fully recovered and back to work without mobility aides.
-This is but one example, but it presents a good testimony for extremity massage in a case of bilateral ankle break.
+Several women from her church visited her daily to provide company and to massage both of her feet, ankles, and legs.
+Within about four weeks, this patient was fully recovered and back to work without mobility aides.
+This is but one example, but it presents a good testimony for massage in a case of bilateral ankle breaks.

 The massage that is known as "Medical Massage," "Swedish Massage," or "Deep Tissue Massage" is accepted as useful and effective for a number of conditions throughout the U.S. Reflexology, at least in its mechanics, is a similar type of deep tissue massage that includes trigger-point therapy, which I have used successfully.
 I was also fortunate to have the opportunity of receiving additional training through workshops in Swedish massage by a long-time area professional.